vivs94/vivs94.github.io/_pages/about.md

-Hardik Prabhu is a research associate at [FLAME University](https://www.flame.edu.in/) with expertise in generative modeling, deep learning, anomaly detection, and interpretable machine learning.
-He holds an M.S. in Data Science from [Chennai Mathematical Institute](https://www.cmi.ac.in/) and a B.S. in Mathematics from D.G Ruparel College.
+I am a research associate at FLAME University, specializing in generative modeling, deep learning, anomaly detection, and interpretable machine learning.
+My educational background includes an M.S. in Data Science from Chennai Mathematical Institute and a B.S. in Mathematics from D.G Ruparel College.

-Hardik has over 2 years of industry and research experience.
-Previously he worked as an ML Engineer at Cloudaeye, a silicon valley startup, where he applied machine learning to deliver solutions for anomaly detection and root cause analysis in cloud-native applications.
-He has authored publications on topics such as interpretable AI, energy prediction, generative modelling and anomaly detection.
-His research interests span generative modeling, explainable AI, data science, and applied machine learning.
+With over 2 years of combined industry and research experience, I previously served as an ML Engineer at Cloudaeye, a startup based in Silicon Valley.
+During my time there, I applied machine learning techniques to provide solutions for detecting anomalies and performing root cause analyses in cloud-native applications.
+My research journey encompasses various publications on subjects such as interpretable AI, energy prediction, generative modeling, and anomaly detection.
+My interests revolve around generative modeling, explainable AI, data science, and applied machine learning.

-Under the guidance of [Dr. Jayaraman Valadi](https://www.flame.edu.in/faculty/jayaraman-v-k), Hardik has worked on projects involving explainable AI, genetic algorithms and generative modeling.
-In collaboration with [Dr. Pandersamy Arjunan](https://www.samy101.com/), he has worked on application of machine learning in building energy management.
+Working closely with Dr. Jayaraman Valadi, I've engaged in projects centered around explainable AI, genetic algorithms, and generative modeling.
+Additionally, I've collaborated with Dr. Pandersamy Arjunan on utilizing machine learning techniques for building energy management.

-At FLAME University, Hardik engages in projects involving explainable AI, generative modelling and genetic algorithms.
-He also serves as a teaching assistant for computational modeling and machine learning courses.
-Hardik is proficient in Python and adept at working with libraries like PyTorch, TensorFlow, and Scikit-learn.
+Within the FLAME University environment, my current projects delve into explainable AI, generative modeling, and genetic algorithms.
+I'm also involved as a teaching assistant for courses on computational modeling and machine learning.
+In addition to my research and teaching responsibilities, I actively mentor undergraduate students in their research projects, guiding them to explore and develop their ideas.
+I possess proficiency in Python and am skilled in working with libraries such as PyTorch, TensorFlow, and Scikit-learn.